 - Personalized suggestions for appropriate housing arrangements such as in-home care, assisted living, residential care, or skilled nursing facilities.

-When is an Aging Life Care Consultant needed?
+When is an Aging Life Care Manager needed?

 Sometimes there’s a crisis, such as a fall and a broken hip, which requires a temporary change in support.
 Perhaps a spouse has died and the remaining elder is having trouble with grief and loss, making the adjustment to widowhood.
 Other times a holiday visit may bring to light memory problems or other difficulties that bring into question the safety of the current living situation.

-Aging Life Care Consultants are often called in when there is disagreement among siblings and a professional, objective opinion is needed to determine the best course of action.Return to top
+Aging Life Care Managers are often called in when there is disagreement among siblings and a professional, objective opinion is needed to determine the best course of action.Return to top

 Are these services covered by insurance?